 “Teachers do so much, and we’re happy to support them,” said Marie Gull, field marketing manager with NEA-endorsed insurer California Casualty, the event’s sponsor.
 Read more

 Don’t miss the CEA Teacher Appreciation Day on Saturday, October 19, as the UConn Huskies face Houston at Rentschler Field!
 Get your choice of discounted seats with promo code CEA, and your discount will automatically apply.

-CEA members may bring up to three guests with them to a Teacher Tailgate Tent before the homecoming game.
+CEA members may bring up to three guests with them to a Teacher Tailgate Tent before the homecoming game, which starts at noon.
 Enjoy pregame festivities as well as complimentary food and soft drinks courtesy of California Casualty.